VQAssessment/FAST-VQA-and-FasterVQA/README.md

 ```
 @article{wu2022fastquality,
   title={FAST-VQA: Efficient End-to-end Video Quality Assessment with Fragment Sampling},
-  author={Wu, Haoning and Chen, Chaofeng and Hou, Jingwen and Liang, Liao and Wang, Annan and Sun, Wenxiu and Yan, Qiong and Weisi, Lin},
+  author={Wu, Haoning and Chen, Chaofeng and Hou, Jingwen and Liao, Liang and Wang, Annan and Sun, Wenxiu and Yan, Qiong and Lin, Weisi},
   journal={Proceedings of European Conference of Computer Vision (ECCV)},
   year={2022}
 }